Introduction

 Buyer Profile

 The clients, co-directors of a successful UK business, wished to purchase a holiday home in Tenerife.
 They had already done some research and wanted to investigate the possibility of buying the property through a Spanish subsidiary of the UK company, to be newly formed.
-The objective being to potentially avoid UK personal taxation that could be incurred by withdrawing funds from the UK business for the purchase.
+The objective of the clients was to structure the purchase in the most tax efficient way possible for when the time came to withdraw the funds from the UK business for the deposit.

 The clients would need a mortgage for the Spanish company of around 50% of the purchase price.
 The remainder would be provided from surplus funds currently held in the UK company.
 They had already sought advice from their UK tax adviser on this aspect.